Gluten-Free Dairy-Free Cornbread Recipe

-This gluten-free and dairy-free cornbread recipe is incredibly moist and tastes good with any weeknight meal.
+This gluten-free and dairy-free cornbread recipe is incredibly moist and tastes good with any weeknight meal or for the holidays.
 This incredibly easy recipe with simple ingredients is better than any boxed mix.
 Try this healthy homemade cornbread!

 Cornbread is such an easy way to elevate a meal.
 It tastes delicious aside almost anything and it’s easy to freeze if there happens to be leftovers.

 There’s just nothing like the texture of a great cornbread, and this one has both texture and flavor.

 Homemade Gluten-Free Cornbread Benefits

 - This gluten-free and dairy-free cornbread recipe is made without wheat or dairy products.

 - Cornbread should have some sweetness to it without being too sweet.
 This sweet cornbread is just right!
 At the holidays, I love to use this recipe to make my Gluten-Free Stuffing.

 - Gluten-free flour with xanthan gum from Bob’s Red Mill mixed with gluten-free cornmeal makes for a grainy texture and a tender crumb.
 You won’t miss the all purpose flour in this great recipe.